Background

 • Lethargy or Behavioral Changes: Dogs experiencing discomfort might seem less active than usual or act unusually irritated.

+If you spot these symptoms, stop feeding oranges immediately and contact your vet if symptoms persist.
 Not every dog reacts the same way to oranges, so take a cautious approach when introducing this fruit.
 Even if they love the taste, their health and comfort should always come first.

 Other Fruits Safe for Dogs